A Thouless-Like Effect in the Dyson Hierarchical Model with Continuous Symmetry: Basic Estimates in the Low Temperature Region.

 and

-A relatively small error is committed if $M_n$ is very large and the arguments $\ell_{n,M_n}^\pm(x,u,v)$ (defined in formula (2.9)) of the function $f_n$ in the operator $\bar{\bold Q}_{n,M}^{\bold c}f_n$ are replaced by $x\pm u$.
-Exploiting this fact one can prove, using a natural adaptation of the proof of Proposition~1 of paper~[BM3], the following \proclaim {Proposition 4.1} {\it There exists a number $\k_0=\k_0(N)$ such that if (i) $0<\k<\k_0$, (ii) $0<T\le c_0A_0/2$, and (iii) Condition~1 holds, then the relations
+A relatively small error is committed if $M_n$ is very large and the arguments $\ell_{n,M_n}^\pm(x,u,v)$ (defined in formula (\ref{2.25})) of the function $f_n$ in the operator $\bar{\mathbf Q}_{n,M}^{\mathbf c}f_n$ are replaced by $x\pm u$.
+Exploiting this fact one can prove, using a natural adaptation of the proof of Proposition~1 of paper~\cite{BM3}, the following